 International Student Track*

-Created for all international students to deliver information about their immigration status, cultural adjustment, academic differences, options for employment and overall transition to Wheaton and the United States.
+The focus of this program is to deliver information to international students about their immigration status, cultural adjustment, academic differences, options for employment and overall transition to Wheaton and the United States.
+Those who choose to participate may be an international student or may be an ally of that particular group.
 Led by the Center for Global Education.

 *International students are required to attend.